 Founded in 1982, the International Association for Research in Economic Psychology (IAREP) is the natural meeting point for all those interested in the areas where psychology and economics intersect.
 It has a wide international membership, drawn from psychologists and economists, but also from specialists in business administration, marketing and consumer behaviour.

-Perhaps the most important way IAREP works, however, is as an informal network of friends and colleagues, which successfully crosses national and disciplinary frontiers.
-Many joint research projects have been launched through discussions held at IAREP meetings, and many research publications have originated in the cross-fertilisation of ideas that occurs when people of different backgrounds meet and discuss common problems with an open mind.
+The most important way in which IAREP works is as an informal network of friends and colleagues, which successfully crosses national and disciplinary borders.
+Many research publications have originated in the cross-fertilization of ideas that occurs when people of different backgrounds meet and discuss common problems with an open mind.